nana771381/MIT-6.0001-Introduction-to-CS/README.md

 # MIT-6.0001-Introduction-to-CS
 Compilation of my assignment answers in python3.
-My assignment answers are files that are stored as xxx_ans.py.
+My assignment answers for ps2 onwwards are files that are stored as xxx_ans.py.

 Source of lecture videos: https://youtube.com/playlist?list=PLUl4u3cNGP63WbdFxL8giv4yhgdMGaZNA